-Try looking at the Journal Articles link from the library home page at
+Try looking at the Journals link from the library home page and use these:

 - FindIt: search for specific titles.
 Locates paper journals in the library and electronic full text from a number of our databases.

-- e-Journal Find: search for specific titles of electronic journals.
-The category browse lets you look for journals in chemistry.
+- e-Journal Find: the category browse lets you look for journals in chemistry.

 The best index to use will depend on your topic.
 Be sure to check the